Miiden/EyeSpy/README.md

 - `-AuthAttack <IP:PORT> -Path 'KnownPath'`: Perform a password spray attack on the specified IP:PORT/PATH.
 Assume the path is correct and does not test for "NoAuth".

 - `-Auto <IP/CIDR>`: Perform a fully automatic scan within a specified IP range (CIDR notation).
 This scan will find open ports and spray each path with combinations of common and default credentials.

+- `-Timeout (10-2000)`: (Default: 200) Change the global timeout value for receiving, Increase value for things that might take a while to respond.

 - `-Help`: Display the help menu, showing usage instructions and examples.